civol/HDLRuby/README.md

 end
 ```

-The forth one compute the sum of all the elements of memory `mem` but stops if the sum is larger than 16:
+The fourth one computes the sum of all the elements of memory `mem` but stops if the sum is larger than 16:

 ```ruby
 inner :clk, :start